-The site is within the Darwin Fire Protection Zone and therefore must adhere to the requirements of the NT Fire and Rescue Services.
+The site is within the Katherine Fire Protection Zone and therefore must adhere to the requirements of the NT Fire and Rescue Services.
+An officer from NTFRS will be providing an email to NWRS regarding the fire fighting capability at the property.